MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

 - Environment management

-For more information about the available tasks see [GitHub Actions for Microsoft Power Platform](devops-github-available-actions.md).
+For more information, see [GitHub Actions for Microsoft Power Platform](devops-github-available-actions.md).

 ## Get GitHub Actions for the Microsoft Power Platform